No. 19 Alabama tops depleted No. 14 Vols 73-68 with late run

 - Oops!Something went wrong.Please try again later.

-TUSCALOOSA, Ala.
-(AP) Jahvon Quinerly scored 18 points and Noah Gurley added a season-high 15 to help No. 19 Alabama beat 14th-ranked Tennessee 73-68 on Wednesday night in the SEC opener for both teams.
+TUSCALOOSA, Ala.- Jahvon Quinerly scored 18 points and Noah Gurley added a season-high 15 to help No. 19 Alabama beat 14th-ranked Tennessee 73-68 on Wednesday night in the SEC opener for both teams.

 Jaden Shackelford, Alabama’s leading scorer, struggled for most of the night before he made a 3-pointer and a layup in the final two minutes.
 The 3-pointer tied the game and the layup gave the Crimson Tide (10-3) the lead.